 February 10th, 2013

 In assessing the ballistic missile threat, a key issue is estimating how long it might take countries like North Korea and Iran to build missiles that could carry a nuclear-warhead-sized payload to the United States.
 Both countries use liquid fuel in their satellite launchers and have developed that technology further than solid fuel.
+As a result both countries could develop a liquid intercontinental ballistic missile (ICBM) before a solid ICBM.
 Read More

 January 28th, 2013

 Iran’s English Language outlet Press TV reports today that today (Monday) Iran has successfully launched a monkey on a suborbital flight in its new capsule called Pishgam (Pioneer).
 The Iranian Fars news agency said the capsule was lofted to the desired altitude of 120 km, sent back telemetry, and returned to earth where the monkey was retrieved safely.
 Read More